 One of the best things about hot chocolate is that there are so many ways to enjoy it.
-Though this special drink usually includes the delicious flavors of chocolate and creamy Vermont dairy, you can add a fun twist with caramel sauce, spices, homemade marshallows, spirits, and more!
+Though this special drink usually includes the delicious flavors of chocolate and creamy Vermont dairy, you can add a fun twist with caramel sauce, spices, homemade marshmallows, spirits, and more!
 But why try to come up with your own concoction when some of the Green Mountain State's finest food and beverage producers and chefs have shared their recipes with you?!
 Pick up the Vermont ingredients from a creamery near you, or your local food market, and get mixing.
-Share your favorites with us on Instagram and enter our Vermont Hot Chocolate Week photo contest!
 Click the links below to jump straight to the corresponding recipe.

 "Moo"velous Brown Cow Cocoa